MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting: Experiments

 \subsubsection{Time Series Forecasting with MoGU}

 Table \ref{tab:main_results_num_experts} compares MoGU's performance against single-expert and standard MoE configurations on the ETT datasets.
-Using iTransformer as the expert architecture and varying the number of experts from 2 to 5, MoGU consistently yields more accurate predictions than both single-expert and standard MoE settings.
-Tables \ref{tab:main_results} and \ref{tab:main_results_exchange} provide further comparisons between a three-expert MoE and MoGU.
-MoGU outperforms standard MoE in the majority of cases across different multivariate forecasting datasets and horizon lengths, utilizing iTransformer, PatchTST, and DLinear as expert architectures.
+Utilizing iTransformer as the expert backbone and scaling the number of experts from 2 to 5, MoGU consistently achieves superior predictive accuracy compared to both baselines.